Background pattern

 Warnings and precautions

-Please note thatTaflotan may have the following effects and some of them may be permanent:
+Please note thatTaflotan may have the following effects, and some of them may be permanent:

 • Taflotan may increase the length, thickness, color, and/or amount of eyelashes, and may cause abnormal hair growth on the eyelids.

-• Taflotan may cause darkening of the skin around the eyes.
+• Taflotan may cause darkening of the skin color around the eyes.
 Wipe off any excess solution from the skin.
 This will reduce the risk of skin darkening.

 • Taflotan may change the color of the iris (the colored part of the eye).
-If Taflotan is used only in one eye, it may become a different color from the untreated eye permanently.
+If Taflotan is used in only one eye, it may become a different color from the untreated eye, permanently.

-Inform your doctor:
+Tell your doctor:

 Children and adolescents